-During The Lean Startup Conference kickoff at the Nob Hill Masonic Centre (San Francisco) on Monday, Lean Startup movement advocate and serial entrepreneur, Kevin Dewalt tried to answer to a question more entrepreneurs should ask themselves: ‘why should you care about Asia and not only Silicon Valley when it comes to startups?’
+During The Lean Startup Conference kickoff at the Nob Hill Masonic Centre (San Francisco) on Monday, Lean Startup movement advocate and serial entrepreneur, Kevin Dewalt tried to answer to a question more entrepreneurs should ask themselves: ‘why should you care about Asia, China and not only Silicon Valley when it comes to startups?’

 For most of us, it seems obvious the first logical step is that you should try to win America.
 How could you succeed as an entrepreneur if you can’t even find the right product-market fit in your own market?
 Yet Dewalt warned the audience against that unwavering statement.